-At the June 2, 2017 meeting of the Audit Committee, Deloitte presented the report titled "IT Strategy Review Executive Summary" which defined the ICT Programs for the Future IT Strategy for the Board.
+At the June 2, 2017 meeting of the Audit Committee, Deloitte presented the report (attached as Appendix E) titled "IT Strategy Review Executive Summary" which defined the ICT Programs for the Future IT Strategy for the Board.
 The Committee requested that Staff bring back a report showing a breakdown of the high priority ICT needs.